Find out what needs to happen before you can exchange contracts.

-Once you’ve instructed your conveyancer, they will carry out a number of checks on the property you're planning to buy, while providing your buyer with essential information about your current home.
+Before you can exchange contracts, your solicitor will need to carry out important checks on the property you're buying.
+If you’re selling, they’ll also provide your buyer with essential information about your current home.

-Preparing to exchange is usually the longest part of the conveyancing process, and neither your sale nor your purchase will be legally binding until this step is complete and you’ve exchanged contracts.
-Understanding exactly what’s going on during this time can make things a bit less baffling and stressful.
+Preparing to exchange is usually the longest part of the conveyancing process, and neither a property sale nor purchase is legally binding until this step is complete and you’ve exchanged contracts.
+Understanding exactly what’s going on can make things a bit less baffling and stressful.

-In a nutshell, it’s the time when you and your conveyancer check essential information about the property you're buying to reveal any issues you might need to be aware of.
+During this crucial stage of the process, your solicitor or conveyancer will check all the essential information about the property you're buying in order to uncover any issues you might need to be aware of.

-At the same time, your buyer and their conveyancer will do the same with your property to make sure everything is in order.
+If you’re selling a property at the same time, your solicitor will provide your buyer and their solicitor with key information about your property so they can make sure everything is in order at your end.

 You’ll also need to check how long is left on the lease.
-If there are fewer than 80 years remaining, the property will quickly go down in value.
-If you find that this is the case you can either ask the seller to extend the lease before they sell it to you, or try to negotiate the price accordingly.
-It’s best to ask the seller to extend it themselves as you won’t have the automatic right to do so until you’ve owned the property for two years.
+If there are fewer than 80 years remaining, the property will quickly go down in value and you may struggle to get a mortgage.
+If you find that this is the case, you can either ask the seller to extend the lease before they sell it to you, or try to negotiate the price accordingly.
+It’s best to ask the seller to extend it themselves, as you won’t usually have the automatic right to do so until you’ve owned the property for two years.

 Find out more with our guide to conveyancing for leasehold properties.

-You'll need to fill out a number of standard forms with information about the property you're selling.
+If you’re selling a property, you'll need to fill out a number of standard forms with information about your home.
 Your solicitor will use these to create a draft contract for your buyer.
 The forms include:

 It’s vital that you provide all information to the best of your knowledge.
 If you’re found to have deliberately left out information or lied on the questionnaires, you could risk losing the sale, or even be sued for compensation.